cybwan/springboot-bookstore-demo/README.md

 ./build.sh
 ```

-The script will push images to Docker Hub automically if you set `DOCKER_USERNAME` and `DOCKER_PASSWORD` environment variables in advance.
+The script will push images to Docker Hub automatically if you set `DOCKER_USERNAME` and `DOCKER_PASSWORD` environment variables in advance.

 ### Run in Kubernetes